apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/cug.md

 | `PARAM_RANKING`             | int            | 200      | Ranking within the composite authorization setup.            |
 | | | | |

-#### Configure the Excluded Principals
+#### Excluding Principals

-The CUG authorization setup can be further customized by enabling the `CugExcludeImpl` service with allows to list additional principals that need to be excluded from the evaluation of restricted areas:
+The CUG authorization setup can be further customized by configuring the `CugExcludeImpl` service with allows to list additional principals that need to be excluded from the evaluation of restricted areas: